-We’ve created a sample project with an IPython Notebook that uses Plotly’s widgets to create beautiful interactive charts.
+We’ve used an IPython Notebook that uses Plotly’s widgets to create beautiful interactive charts.
 Read on to see how you can use interactive charts in your own notebooks by using Domino as a central notebook engine — on premise behind your firewall, or in the cloud.

 What we did